Audio Controlled Oscillator

-The world premier of the “Audio Controlled Oscillator” (the ACO), designed to be the heart of an analog synth, may shake up common workflows in the music-making process and jumpstart a new kind of analog sequencing and synthesis method for everyone.
+The world premiere of the “Audio Controlled Oscillator” (the ACO), designed to be the heart of an analog synth, may shake up common workflows in the music-making process and jumpstart a new kind of analog sequencing and synthesis method for everyone.

 It’s not common in history to have a dedicated chip fabricated for the purpose of music making but when it happens, it touches a whole generation.
 It happened with the Commodore 64 and Game Boy, but never for this purpose, with this ease of use and with such a natural, “organic” sound.
 Imagine a whole football-field-sized printed circuit board packed with electronic components.
 That’s about the scale of digital and analog wizardry that is crafted from scratch into this four square millimeter chip.
 Without the need for an operating system, DSP code or any software integration whatsoever, this chip has analog audio in and analog audio out.
 It also has a couple of control-voltage inputs for harmonization (discussed later) and pitch and gate CV outputs.